Tokyo robot revue drawing crowds at cabaret

 It's show time at the "Robot Restaurant," a new and high-tech take on the city's decades-old cabaret scene that puts a friendly, if unusual, face on the robot technology in which Japan is a world leader.

-More than half the world's industrial robots are used here, but the featured performers at the brand-new venue, which owners say cost 10 billion yen (79.6 million pounds) and took three years to build, are 3.6 metre-high, custom-made female robots with facial features controlled by the club's women dancers.
+More than half the world's industrial robots are used here, but the featured performers at the brand-new venue, which owners say cost 10 billion yen and took three years to build, are 3.6 metre-high, custom-made female robots with facial features controlled by the club's women dancers.

 The lower half of each robot resembles the iconic Japanese character Gundam on wheels, while its curvaceous human-like upper body is clad in a futuristic gladiator outfit.
 They have blonde, brown or red hair with blue or green eyes.